Pavan2280/RISC-V/README.md

 + RISC-V: For in-depth information on the RISC-V architecture and its applications, you can visit the official RISC-V website at [RISC-V](https://riscv.org/)
 + Makerchip Platform: Explore the Makerchip platform, a valuable resource for hardware design and simulation, by visiting their website at [Makerchip Platform](https://makerchip.com/).
-+ TL-Verilog: To learn more about TL-Verilog, an innovative hardware description language, and its applications, you can refer to the official website at [TL-Verilog] (https://www.redwoodeda.com/tl-verilog ) or ( http://tl-x.org/).
++ TL-Verilog: To learn more about TL-Verilog, an innovative hardware description language, and its applications, you can refer to the official website at [TL-Verilog](https://www.redwoodeda.com/tl-verilog )( http://tl-x.org/).
 + Redwood EDA: Get insights into Redwood EDA, a platform for open-source EDA tools, by visiting their official website at [Redwood EDA](https://www.redwoodeda.com/).
 + VLSI System Design: For comprehensive knowledge and resources related to VLSI system design, you can explore the content available on [VLSI System Design](https://www.vlsisystemdesign.com/).